Banana Ball Rules

 Let’s keep the game moving.
 No mound visits from the coach, catcher, or any other player at any time.
 Hype your pitcher up from afar if needed.

 Why not let the fans get in on some of the action?
-Whatever you do, just don’t catch a foul ball.
+There's one catch...it needs to be a clean catch.
+No bobbles.
+No juggling.

 RULE 9: SHOWDOWN TIE BREAKER